 The Town of Cedar Lake’s strategy to detect and eliminate illicit discharges to the MS4 conveyance system following the Town’s Stormwater Quality Management Plan (SWQMP) is presented below:

 Report an Illegal Discharge

-lf you discover an illegal discharge please complete the following form and foward to the Town of Cedar Lake:
+lf you discover an illegal discharge, please complete the following form and forward it to the Town of Cedar Lake:

 Public Complaint Form

-Please visit the Illicit Discharge Detection and Elimination section on the EPA web site to better understand and participate in the elimination of illegal discharges into our waterways.
+Please visit the Illicit Discharge Detection and Elimination section on the EPA website to better understand and participate in eliminating illegal discharges into our waterways.